MDAnalysis/MDAKits/docs/source/index.rst

 Showcased here are a list of community generated packages which extend the functionality of the `MDAnalysis library`_.

+For more information about MDAKits and the motivation behind them, please see the :ref:`about-mdakits` page.

-Follow the links below to begin exploring the available MDAKits, or view additional resources about MDAKits and how to write and/or add your own.
+To begin exploring the :ref:`available MDAKits <mdakits>`, or view additional resources on MDAKits and how to write and/or add your own, follow the links below!

 .. toctree::